- Go sightseeing, scout street art, taste coffee, and pub hop in Melbourne

 On the way to Apollo Bay, make a brief stop at Kennett River, which is home to numerous koala colonies.
-Then, stop at the Otway Ranges to immerse yourself in some of Australia's best rainforest scenery amongst tall trees, ancient plant life, and abundant ferns.
-Next, explore Cape Otway Lighthouse, which is the oldest surviving lighthouse on mainland Australia.
-Other activities at the Otway Ranges include the Tree Top Walk, where you can experience a birds-eye view of the scenic ranges from the world’s tallest treetop walk and a Zip Line Tour, that allows you to zip through the leafy treetops of the ranges from one cloud station to another.
+Then, stop at the Otway Ranges to immerse yourself in some of Australia's best rainforest scenery among tall trees, ancient plant life, and abundant ferns.
+Next, explore Cape Otway Lighthouse, which is the oldest surviving lighthouse in mainland Australia.
+Other activities at the Otway Ranges include the Tree Top Walk, where you can experience a birdseye view of the scenic ranges from the world's tallest treetop walk, and a Zipline Tour, which allows you to zip through the leafy treetops of the ranges from one cloud station to another.

 Then, visit one of the main attractions: The Twelve Apostles.
-The collection of windswept limestone stacks was formed by erosion over millions of years.
+Over millions of years, the collection of windswept limestone stacks was formed by erosion.
 There are only eight remaining out of the 12.
 These are best viewed at dawn or dusk, however.

 Three minutes west is the dramatic Loch Ard Gorge, named after the ship, Loch Ard, which tragically ran aground in 1878.
 Next, visit the site formerly known as London Bridge—until the section closest to the mainland collapsed in 1990.
 London Arch is one of Victoria's most popular natural landmarks.
 Keep an eye out for little penguins here.